lambrospetrou/goshort/README.md

 ## Copyright

 Copyright (c) 2015 _Lambros Petrou_.
-See LICENSE.txt for further details.
+See LICENSE for further details.